LadyBiosphere/scrolling-parallax/README.md

 #Scrolling parallax effect
 ===================================
-###### Updated: Sunday the 14th of January 2018.
+###### Updated: Thursday the 18th of January 2018.

 ### Overview
 In this project, I'll be working on a parallax animation effect.
+The project currently needs to be tidied up and optimised.

 ### Requirements
 To get the most out of this project, it is assumed that you already know how to do all of the following: